If you’re planning a trip to India with your family, you definitely should consider going to Chennai.

 Works include many depictions of Lord Rama and Sita (for Indian literature and culture buffs)

-Semmozhi Poonga was opened in November 2019 by Dr. M. Karunanidhi, the chief minister at the time.
+Semmozhi Poonga was opened in November 2019 by Dr. M. Karunanidhi, the chief minister.

-It was the first botanical garden in the city of Chennai and is now the most beloved and most visited botanical garden.
+It was the first botanical garden in Chennai and is now the most beloved and most visited one.

-The stunning landscaping makes it not only a destination for tourists but is also a favorite morning walking spot for locals, and a popular attraction for filmmakers.
+The stunning landscaping makes it a tourist destination, a favorite morning walking spot for locals, and a popular attraction for filmmakers.

 The park spans over 20 acres and is home to exotic flora and bonsai trees.

-Mylapore is a historic neighborhood in Chennai, sometimes referred to as the “soul of the city.”
+Mylapore is a historic Chennai neighborhood, sometimes called the “soul of the city.”

-You’ll also get to see the neo-gothic San Thome Cathedral, and visit the Ramakrishna Mutt Temple.
+You’ll also see the neo-gothic San Thome Cathedral and visit the Ramakrishna Mutt Temple.

-Whether you are a history and culture buff and are already knowledgeable about these temples, or you’ve never heard of them in your life, you and your family are sure to find a great sense of peace and tranquility during your visit.
+Whether you are a history and culture buff and are already knowledgeable about these temples, or you’ve never heard of them, you and your family are sure to find a great sense of peace and tranquility during your visit.